Honest Imagery for Allergens and Dietary Claims

 - Share results with kitchen and marketing so everyone understands what “honest and high-converting” actually looks like for your guests.

-The FTC’s Truth In Advertising overview makes it clear that businesses can’t test misleading claims, even if they “perform.”
-The same principle should guide your imagery experiments.
+The FTC’s Truth In Advertising overview makes this clear.
+Businesses can’t test misleading claims.
+Even if they “perform” well.
+The same rule should guide your imagery tests.

-Pick one high-volume dish, clean up its imagery for honesty, and commit to track the next 60 days of performance and complaints against the change.
+Pick one high-volume dish.
+Clean up its imagery for honesty.
+Then commit to track the next 60 days of performance and complaints against the change.

 Next steps

-If you’re ready to stop wrestling with outdated photos and expensive reshoots, start by choosing one high-volume dish with multiple variants.
-Capture a simple reference photo of each version, upload them to Yummify, and build a small branded environment that matches your menu’s look.
-Generate honest, clearly differentiated images for your classic, vegan, and gluten-free options, then swap them into your website, QR menu, and primary delivery app.
+Ready to stop wrestling with outdated photos?
+Start with one high-volume dish that has multiple variants.
+Capture a simple reference photo of each version.
+Upload them to Yummify.
+Build a small branded environment that matches your menu look.
+Generate honest images for your classic, vegan, and gluten-free options.
+Swap them into your website, QR menu, and main delivery app.

-From there, expand to your top 20 dishes and formalize your allergen and dietary workflow in Yummify so every new recipe and claim has an accurate visual home.
-Your guests will feel the difference-and your complaint log will show it.
+Then expand to your top 20 dishes.
+Formalize your allergen and dietary workflow in Yummify.
+Every new recipe and claim needs an accurate visual home.
+Your guests will feel the difference.
+Your complaint log will show it.
+This is the core benefit of honest imagery for allergens and dietary claims.

 FAQ